sahat/hackathon-starter/README.md

 ### Google Analytics 4 Setup

 - Go to [Google Analytics](https://analytics.google.com)
-- Create a new GA4 property to cerate a Measurement ID.
+- Create a new GA4 property so you create a Measurement ID.
 - Copy and paste your Measurement ID into `.env` file or set it up as an env variable

 ### Facebook Pixel

-**Optional:** It is highly recommanded to setup a business with Facebook that your personal account along with others you authorize can manage.
+**Optional:** It is highly recommended to set up a business with Facebook that your personal account along with others you authorize can manage.
 You would need to Go to [Meta Business Suite](https://business.facebook.com/), register a business and add a business page and your website as an asset for the business.

 - Go to [Meta Event Manager](https://www.facebook.com/events_manager)
-- If you have setup a business, switch from your personal to your business account and pick your business asset using the drop down in the upper right corner of the page.
+- If you have set up a business, switch from your personal to your business account and pick your business asset using the drop down in the upper right corner of the page.
 - Use the Connect Data option to add a Web data source and create a Pixel ID
 - Copy and paste the Pixel ID into `.env` file for FACEBOOK_PIXEL_ID or set it up as an environment variable